SnowflurrySDK/Snowflurry.jl/docs/src/development.md

 Pkg.instantiate()
 ```

-At which point, the project status should be similar to the one below.
+At this point, the project status should be similar to the one below.
 The versions might be slightly different, but what is important is that the `Status` line refers to the `docs/Project.toml` and that `Snowflurry` refers to `<pwd()>/Snowflurry.jl`.

 ```julia
 Pkg.status()